mehtajaghvi/usb-development-board/doc/getting_started.rst

 #. **Error**

-> Please plug in the device ...

-> Press CTRL+C to terminate the program.

-If you try to burn cdc232.hex or any other hex file  via arduinoISP or any other ISP programmer the above error occurs.This is because once the bootloader is burn on chip ,the fuses disable the reset pin thus preventing any other hex file to be programmed on chip by an ISP programmer.

-#. **Error**

 Bad permissions generally cause the “Abort mission! -1 error has occurred …” error during upload.

 “micronucleus: library/micronucleus_lib.c:63: micronucleus_connect: Assertion `res >= 4' failed.” is also a result of bad permissions.So set the required rules in /etc/udev/rules.d/ as explained above to avoid these errors.

 `Linux troubleshooting <http://digistump.com/wiki/digispark/tutorials/linuxtroubleshooting>_

 Serial Monitor
 --------------
 You can either use Digisparks official monitor or use Bluebie's digiterm written in ruby.

 Digiterm